-Normally, if you’re a US citizen living in the states, you must pay and file your taxes by April 15 (or the next available workday) of the following year.
+Normally, if you’re a US citizen living in the states, you must pay and file your taxes by the April 15th deadline (or the next available workday) of the following year.

 However, there is good news for American expats.
 An automatic 2-month extension to report your worldwide income to the IRS is applied.
 This means that the US tax deadline for US citizens is actually June 15th.

 Having this adjusted tax deadline for June 15th is an expat tax benefit Americans abroad can enjoy!
 But, if for reason, you’d like to extend the tax filing date, you can file a free extension through us before the June 15th deadline.
 You’ll then have time to file your taxes by the October 15th deadline.

 Additionally, December 15th is the very last day to file your expat taxes before the next tax season and year.
 In order to file by this date, you’ll need to submit a personal request for this additional deadline to the IRS, as there is no standard form.